Manny Fernandez (American football)

-Manuel Jose Fernandez (born July 3, 1946) is an American former professional football player who was a defensive lineman for eight seasons with the Miami Dolphins of the National Football League (NFL).
+Manuel Jose Fernandez (July 3, 1946 – May 24, 2026) was an American professional football player who was a defensive lineman for eight seasons with the Miami Dolphins of the National Football League (NFL).
 He played college football for the Utah Utes.
 He played in three consecutive Super Bowls for the Dolphins in the 1971, 1972, and 1973 seasons.
+Fernandez started on the 1972 Miami Dolphin year known as "The Perfect Season," as the Dolphins won all of their games, including the playoffs and superbowl.

 Early life

-At San Lorenzo High School in San Lorenzo, California, he played football, wrestled, and threw the discus.
+Manuel Jose Fernandez was born in Hayward, California, on July 3, 1946.
+He played football, wrestled, and threw the discus at San Lorenzo High School in San Lorenzo, California.

 College career

-Fernandez attended Chabot Junior College before enrolling at Utah under head coach Mike Giddings.
+Fernandez attended Chabot Junior College before enrolling at the University of Utah and playing under Utes head coach Mike Giddings.
 Fernandez wore number 65 at Utah and was a three-year letterman.

-Fernandez went undrafted and signed with the Dolphins.
+He went undrafted and signed with the Dolphins.